PoliticalGraveyard.com

 Poole, D. Bruce — of Hagerstown, Washington County, Md.
 Democrat.
 Member of Maryland state house of delegates District 3-A, 1987-90; defeated, 1998.
 Still living as of 1998.

 Poole, De Witt Clinton, Jr. (b.
 1885) — also known as De Witt C. Poole, Jr. — of East Moline, Rock Island County, Ill.
 Born in Vancouver, Clark County, Wash., October 28, 1885.
-Newspaper reporter; newspaper editor; U.S. Vice Consul in Berlin, 1914; U.S. Consul General in Cape Town, 1924.
+Newspaper reporter; newspaper editor; U.S. Vice Consul in Berlin, as of 1914; U.S. Consul General in Cape Town, as of 1924.
 Burial location unknown.

 Presumably named for: DeWitt Clinton

 Poole, Floyd J. — of Jackson, Jackson County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives from Jackson County 1st District, 1942; candidate for circuit judge in Michigan 4th Circuit, 1966.
+Candidate for Michigan state house of representatives from Jackson County 1st District, 1942; candidate for circuit judge in Michigan 4th Circuit, 1966.
 Presumed deceased.
 Burial location unknown.

 Poole, George H. — of Memphis, Shelby County, Tenn.
 Republican.
 Candidate for U.S. Representative from Tennessee 10th District, 1924; delegate to Republican National Convention from Tennessee, 1932.
 Burial location unknown.